Sept 2012 - Jun 2014: President, QMSU Ability Society

-The President of the Ability Society is responsible for the daily running of the group as well as being a key role in determining its direction.
+I was responsible for the daily running of the group as well as being a key role in determining its direction.
 I did two terms as President.
 I ensured that the society was well-promoted and social events and campaigns are ran regularly and are successful.
 This role exposed me to responsibility and strains of running an organisation.
 It was also an opportunity to lead a team and to offer direction to the committee’s inputs.
 Being a team player was also a key aspect of being President as cooperation with members and the committee was essential.

 Creating advertisements for events encouraged familiarity with office software such as Powerpoint, Word, Publisher, Pages and Keynote.
 Perseverance was demonstrated by continuing to host a variety of events in difficult times to discover what the students wanted.

 I took part in debates during events with the QMSU Debate Society by constructing and articulating persuasive arguments.
 This also allowed for exploration of “reasonable adjustments” contained in the Equality Act 2010 and their effectiveness as well as inclusion of disabled students within Higher Education.
 A talk on ‘The History of Disability’ was also given to a public audience, which increased confidence and allowed good articulation and public engagement to be utilised.

 Sept 2012 - Jun 2013: Disabled Students' Representative, Queen Mary Students' Union

 I represented the disabled student population by finding out the views of its membership before constructing and presenting them to the Student Council.

 I persuaded Queen Mary University of London to spend over £400,000 on accessibility.
 I created a campaign that highlighted the difficulty in accessing parts of campus when you have mobility impairments.
 The video received significant support online, which put negotiations in our favour.
 The campaign was awarded ‘Campaign of the Year’.
 I introduced large print and braille menus in the eateries too.